 For this to work, you should use action-oriented phrases like ‘Download the brochure,’ ‘Reserve your spot,’ and more.
 Your CTA is an extension of the promo email content, so the CTA copy has to reflect that.

 Keep in mind that most of your emails will be first opened on mobile devices.
 So, ensure that your CTA buttons are large enough for users to click.

 Besides, the number of CTA to include in your email is purely experimental.
 However, if you have more than one, make sure that all of them are pretty distinctive in terms of placement and colors.

 This may sound so obvious, but you should proofread your email before sending it.

 Having any grammatical mistakes or typos can leave a bad impression on your reader’s mind.

 Poorly written content can diminish your credibility and hurt your brand.
-There are various tools like Grammarly, Hemingway App that allows you to check your content for grammatical errors as well as spelling mistakes.
+There are various tools like Grammarly and Hemingway App that allow you to check your content for grammatical errors as well as spelling mistakes.

 In fact, these apps also give a readability score to your content.
 You can accordingly edit your emails.

 Another thing to ensure is that your email marketing software is glitch-free.
 Issues such as misplaced brackets, underscores, etc., will make your customers mark the email as spam.

 You can leverage promotional emails to boost your business — it’s not rocket science.